-- 8.6 UKRR data are used to track patient acceptance and prevalence rates over time, which allows the modelling of future demand and the validation of these predictions. - 8.7 Information on the clinical diagnosis of new and existing RRT patients may help identify areas where possible preventive measures may have maximal effect. - 8.8 The higher acceptance rates in the elderly, and the increasing demand from ethnic groups due to a high prevalence of renal, circulatory and diabetic disease, are measurable. - 8.9 Comparative data are available in all categories for national and regional benchmarking. - 8.10 The UKRR offers independent expertise in the analysis of renal services data and their interpretation, a resource that is widely required but difficult to otherwise obtain. - 8.11 In 2014 the cost of supporting the UKRR will be £19 per registered RRT patient per annum (no change from 2013), which is less than 0.05% of the typical cost of a dialysis patient per annum.
+- 8.10 The UKRR offers independent expertise in the analysis of renal services data and their interpretation, a resource that is widely required but difficult to otherwise obtain. - 8.11 In 2013 cost of supporting the UKRR will be £19 per registered RRT patient per annum (no change from 2012), which is less than 0.05% of the typical cost of a dialysis patient per annum.
 It is expected that this cost will need to be made explicit within the renal services contract.